 WRITER / PHOTOGRAPHER / GUIDE / SPEAKER

-Josh Jackson is a writer and photographer whose work illuminates America’s most overlooked public lands—those managed by the Bureau of Land Management.
+Joshua Jackson is a writer and photographer whose work explores the overlooked public lands of the American west.

-His work has appeared in the Los Angeles Times, High Country News, SFGATE, and Adventure Journal, among others.
+His work has appeared in The Guardian, Los Angeles Times, High Country News, SFGATE, and Adventure Journal, among others.
 He has also been a featured guest on numerous podcasts exploring nature, science, and conservation.
-His first book, The Enduring Wild: A Journey into California’s Public Lands (Heyday, 2025), is both a love letter to these landscapes and a meditation on belonging and reciprocity.
+His first book, The Enduring Wild: A Journey into California’s Public Lands (Heyday, 2025), winner of the Golden Poppy Award and a Foreword INDIES finalist, is both a love letter to these landscapes and a meditation on belonging and reciprocity.

-As founder of the Forgotten Lands Project, Josh extends this work beyond the page — through keynote addresses on public lands and place attachment, and by guiding camping trips with the USAL Project that connect people directly to these fragile and inspiring places.
+As founder of the Forgotten Lands Project, Josh gives keynote talks on public lands and place attachment, engages in storytelling collaborations with conservation organizations, and guides camping trips with the USAL Project that connect people directly to these fragile and inspiring landscapes.

 He lives with his wife and three children in the heart of Los Angeles.